lkrnac/patere/README.md

 Developer can just drop resources belonging to the test into directory of certain structure and use Patere in test to build the test resources path.

-It uses stack trace of current thread to build the path, ''therefore it's not suitable for production''.
+It uses stack trace of current thread to build the path, **therefore it's not suitable for production**.

 ## Examples
 Call from <code>net.lkrnac.someapp.AppTest.testSomeMethod()</code>